securityfirst/secfirst.org/content/press.md

       </p>
     </div>
     <div class="col-6 offset-lg-4">
-      <p class="subparagraph">- Carlos, a latin american exilee from Venezuela, a country rocked by a major political crisis where journalists are systematically targeted by the government and face disappearances, physical aggression, kidnappings, killings, and a number of severe digital threats.</p>
+      <p class="subparagraph">- Carlos, a Latin American exilee from Venezuela, a country rocked by a major political crisis where journalists are systematically targeted by the government and face disappearances, physical aggression, kidnappings, killings, and a number of severe digital threats.</p>
     </div>
   </div>
   <div class="row spacer-top30">